Does Bottled Water Expire? Here is the Truth

 2) Chemical Ingredients

-Some of these chemical ingredients like biphenyl A and antimony is a hormone disruptor and may raise the chances of brain lining damage, breast cancer, heart diseases and infertility in men.
+Some of these chemical ingredients like biphenyl A and antimony is a hormone disruptors and may raise the chances of brain lining damage, breast cancer, heart diseases and infertility in men.

 So, leaving bottled water under direct sunlight should be avoided or even inside your vehicle on a hot day and consuming it later.